rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

    ```

    NOTE: Projects not built using Maven would need to add
-   the Selenium proxy JAR with dependencies available for download on the Neotys Labs page.
+   the Selenium proxy JAR (with dependencies available for download)
+   on the Neotys Labs page.

 0. Have Maven download dependencies specified in the app's <strong>pom.xml</strong> file:

    <tt><strong>mvn clean install
    </strong></tt>

-   The response:
+   Maven creates a <strong>target</strong> folder.

    ???

    <a nam="#NLWebDriver"></a>